srirampc/cpp-ci/jenkins.md

 In the General section, we add a description of the project and provide options to throttle builds or execute concurrent builds.

-For this project, we keep the default 'Build Triggers' and 'Build Environemnt'.
-Also, there are no post-build actions steps.
+For this project, we keep the default settings for 'Build Triggers' and 'Build Environemnt'.
 Other sections are defined as follows:

 ##  SCM Configuration

-Select Git for the SCM and select the following options:
+We select Git for the SCM and provide the following options:

 ### Link to the Repository

-Add link to the git repository and provide branch information, if it is different.
+Add link to the git repository and provide branch information, if it is different from the `master` branch.

 ![Link to Repository](/images/scm_link.png)

 ### Add Recursive

-Make sure to add Recursive options, if the repository depends on third-party software added through a git submdodlue
+Make sure to select the `Recursively Update submodules` option, if the repository contains submodules such as third-party software for testing.

 ![Additional Repo Details](/images/scm_recur.png)

 ##  Build, Test and Coverage

-Build step uses thtee build steps:
+We define the following three steps for build, test and coverage:
 1. A CMake Step including the Build,
 2. A CTest Step and finally,
 3. A step for running the coverage coverage dtep.